Using mm-Waves for Secret Key Establishment: Showcase I - IEEE 802.11ay

-Depending on the number of frames that are decoded by the mobile station and the maximum number of frames eavesdropped by the adversary, the base stations can then employ the protocol in \cite{czap2015secret} to {establish} a shared key using the amount of secure information shared between the mobile device and the back-end service.

-\textbf{Simulation Setup.} We assume a 5G cellular network with multiple base stations and a mobile device.
-Each base station is equipped with three millimeter wave planar antenna arrays, each with $6 \times 6$ elements, while each mobile device is equipped with a single antenna array.
+\textbf{System Parameters.} We assume a WiFi network with $N_T$ base stations (which act as Alice's transmitters) and a mobile device with $N_R$ antennas.
+Each base station is equipped with mmWave planar antenna arrays with $6 \times 6$ elements, while each mobile device is equipped with a single antenna array.
 The antenna arrays specifications and radiation patterns follow the standard in~\cite{3gppChannel}.
 As mentioned earlier, we use the channel model proposed in~\cite{thomas20143d} with space consistency as specified in~\cite{3gppChannel}.
-We assume base stations use a transmission power of $30$ dBm and a channel bandwidth of $1$ GHz.
+We assume that $P_T/N_oB = -99 $ dB and the channel bandwidth is $1$ GHz.
 All transceivers have a noise figure of $-99$ dBm.
-Beacon frames are transmitted at a rate of $27.5$~Mbps \cite{nitsche2014ieee}.
 We assume that base stations have $36$ transmission sectors, with the first sector centered at $0^\circ$ with inter-sector separation of $10^\circ$.
-For a given sector, the beam steering phases are computed with the center of the sector as the destination direction.
-Finally, we assume that each beacon frame in the Initiator part of the beacon interval is augmented with $1$ kbits which are the encoded random data.
-Our target maximum rate of secure information is $R^{\max} = 25$ Mbps.

-\textbf{Performance Metrics.} In the experiments that follow, we assess the performance of our proposed key agreement mechanism based on two metrics: the {\textit{Insecure Area (IA)}} of the protocol and the \textit{Effective Number of Secret Bits (ENSB)} established between the back-end service and the mobile device.

-\textit{1) Effective Number of Secret Bits (ENSB):} as discussed earlier, if {Eve} manages to decode the secret bits from all frames received by the mobile device, then no secret bits can be guaranteed.
-In other words, the worst-case eavesdropper that does not completely break the system is {the one that misses} only one frame.
-Therefore, the maximum number of secret bits that can be guaranteed by our mechanism (assuming it is not broken) is $1$ kbits.
-However, this is dependent on the event that the legitimate receiver has a SNR greater than $\text{Th}_1$ and {Eve} a SNR less than $\text{Th}_2$ {for any of the transmitted frames}, which is a random event due to randomness in the channel model.
-Therefore, the ENSB is the excepted number of secret bits {established} by our proposed mechanism, averaged over many realizations of the channel between base stations and the mobile device.
-Formally, it is defined as

-{ } where the fraction term in equation \eqref{eq::ENSB} computes how much random data are encoded into the $1$ kbits added to each frame.
-Note that equation \eqref{eq::ENSB} depends on the SNR of both the mobile device and {Eve.
-In other words, depending on the location of Eve and the SNR she experiences, the value of ENSB differs.}

-\textit{2) Insecure Area (IA):} The {IA is the insecure area} in which {Eve} can actually eavesdrop all frames, thus breaking the key agreement mechanism.
-Other mechanisms may be needed to protect against eavesdroppers in the insecure area, and therefore a smaller {IA} indicates a stronger key agreement mechanism. \\

-\textbf{Experiments.} We show the performance of our mechanism in $3$ different scenarios which we show next.
-In all our experiments, we set $\text{Th}_1 = -17.15 $ dB and $\text{Th}_1 = -27.6 $ dB.
-This is how they are computed: